-Disturbance thresholds for marine mammals are summarised in Table 2-3.
+Disturbance thresholds for marine mammals are summarised in Table 2-2.
 Note that the non-impulsive threshold can often be lower than ambient noise for coastal waters with some human activity, meaning that ranges determined using this limit will tend to be higher than actual ranges.
 However, the levels are unweighted and ranges to threshold will be dominated by low-frequency sound, which for most hearing groups is outside their hearing range.
-For hearing groups with low thresholds this can mean that their range to TTS/PTS is larger than the range to the behavioural threshold, e.g., the PTS threshold for impulsive sound for the VHS group is 155 dB SEL, while the behavioural threshold is 160 dB SPL.
-For a typical scenario, for 1 second's exposure (SEL equals SPL for 1-second durations) that means the range to the behavioural threshold will be approximately twice the range to the PTS threshold (a difference of 5 dB).
+For hearing groups with low thresholds this can mean that their range to TTS/AUD INJ is larger than the range to the behavioural threshold, e.g., the AUD INJ threshold for impulsive sound for the VHS group is 159 dB SEL (weighted), while the behavioural threshold is 160 dB SPL (unweighted).
+For a typical scenario, for 1 second's exposure (SEL equals SPL for 1-second durations) that means the range to the behavioural threshold will be larger than the range to the AUD INJ threshold (a difference of at least 1 dB).
+This effect will increase for noise with mostly low frequencies as they are "removed" by the weighting, and thus the comparison to the SEL threshold, but not from the comparison to the unweighted behavioural threshold.
 This is just one of the reasons why this behavioural threshold should be interpreted with caution.

-Table 2-3: Disturbance Criteria for Marine Mammals Used in this Study based on Level B harassment of NMFS (National Marine Fisheries Service, 2005)
+Table 2-2: Disturbance Criteria for Marine Mammals Used in this Study based on Level B harassment of NMFS (National Marine Fisheries Service, 2005)